 We invite you to take some time to learn about John's life and work: from his novels and his colorful characters to the places he called home during his lifetime.
 You can visit some of his inspirations in his hometown of Marshall, find out about him quoting Chaucer on national television, and learn about the rise of the "famous author."
-Elsewhere there's an in-depth timeline, reviews, fans interivews and testimonies, information about Brad Strickland, tribute sections to illustrators Edward Gorey and Marilyn Fitschen, as well as our annotated St. Fidgeta project.
+Elsewhere there are reviews, interivews and testimonies, as well as information about Brad Strickland.

 A Show of Support